zsxkib/diffusion-pipe/README.md

 For images, any image format that can be loaded by Pillow should work.
 For videos, any format that can be loaded by ImageIO should work.
 Note that this means **WebP videos are not supported**, because ImageIO can't load multi-frame WebPs.

+## Supported models
+See the [supported models doc](./docs/supported_models.md) for more information on how to configure each model, the options it supports, and the format of the saved LoRAs.

 ## Training
 **Start by reading through the config files in the examples directory.** Almost everything is commented, explaining what each setting does.